nebelorz/NST-medivia-bot/README.md

 ---

 # IMPORTANT NOTES 🟥
+>#### *GENERAL*

+NST will pop-up any program that starts with the word "Medivia", so be aware not leave any other program with this name (such as Google Chrome while visiting mediviawiki etc.)

 >#### *SPELL*

 will be cast ONLY if you got more than half mana, not configurable at X manapoints.